zzztzzzt/Amol-JS/README.md

 ```

-6. You'll see a URL in your terminal. open URL to see your web application.
+6. You'll see a URL in your terminal.
+You can open this URL in your browser.

 ## Usage Example